Shikoku: Society and architecture

-Shikoku has historically been rather isolated and therefore it has kept the original characteristics of Japan for a longer period, especially in regards to vegetation and some architectural techniques.
+Shikoku has historically been quite isolated and therefore it has kept the original characteristics of Japan for a longer period, especially in regards to vegetation and some architectural techniques.
 There are many Buddhist temples.

 The "lost" Shikoku has been described by an American writer, Alex Kerr, who lived in a remote mountain village near Oboke (大歩危) for many years from 1970 onwards.

-Ashizuri-Uwakai National Park is located in the south-western part of Shikoku.
+Ashizuri-Uwakai National Park is located in the south-west part of Shikoku.

 Traditions

 Shikoku is also famous for its 88-temple pilgrimage of temples.
 The pilgrimage was established by the Heian-period Buddhist priest Kūkai, a native of present-day Zentsūji-cho in Kagawa prefecture.
 According to legend, Kūkai still appears to pilgrims today.
 Most modern-day pilgrims travel by bus, rarely choosing the old-fashioned method of going by foot.
 They are seen wearing white jackets emblazoned with the characters reading dōgyō ninin (同行二人) meaning "two traveling together".

 Tokushima Prefecture also has its annual Awa Odori running in August at the time of the Obon festival, which attracts thousands of tourists each year from all over Japan and from abroad.

 Kōchi Prefecture is home to the first annual Yosakoi festival.
 The largest festival in Kōchi, it takes place in August every year and attracts dancers and tourists from all over Japan.